 Louise Wilkinson studied medieval history at King’s College London under Professor David Carpenter and Professor Dame Jinty Nelson, gaining her doctorate there in 1999.
 After spending four and a half fruitful and immensely enjoyable years working at The National Archives (U.K.) as a research fellow on the Completing the Calendar of Patent Rolls (Elizabeth I) Project, the Department of History and American Studies at Canterbury Christ Church University offered her a home.
 Since joining the Department in 2004, she has published several books on medieval women and the family, and her current research focuses on the contribution made by aristocratic and royal women to thirteenth-century politics, culture and society in the reigns of King John (d.
 1216), King Henry III (d.
 1272) and King Edward I (d.
 1307).
 Louise is also passionate about medieval documents, a legacy of her days at The National Archives.

 In her free time, she enjoys spending time with her daughters, building sandcastles at Joss Bay and Minnis Bay, and trying to find somewhere to store all the books that she buys and all the guitars that her husband collects.
-Her favourite places to visit in Kent are Canterbury Cathedral and Dover Castle.
+Her favourite places to visit in Kent are Canterbury Cathedral, Canterbury Castle and Dover Castle.

 Research and knowledge exchange

 Louise was a co-director of the AHRC-funded Henry III Fine Rolls Project (a collaborative project with King's College London and The National Archives of the United Kingdom) and of the AHRC-funded Magna Carta Project (a collaborative project with the University of East Anglia, King's College London, All Souls College, Oxford, and The British Library).
 She is also delighted to serve as councillor (and joint general editor) of the Pipe Roll Society and on the Committee of the Canterbury Branch of the Historical Association.
-Louise supervises an number of research students who are studying topics that include the Lord Edward and the lordship of Chester; heiresses in thirteenth-century England; the Lacy constables of Chester and earls of Lincoln; and royal women associated with King Henry III.
+She is joint editor of Routledge's Queens of England series, which aims to publish a book-length biography for every English queen.

-Louise was actively involved in the city of Canterbury's celebrations to mark the 800th anniversary of Magna Carta in 2015, assisting the curators of the 'Canterbury in the Age of Magna Carta' exhibition at the Beaney and of the touring HLF-funded 'Magna Carta Rediscovered' exhibition.
-She also also hosted a major conference on Magna Carta at Canterbury Christ Church University, and delivered numerous talks across Kent and England on Magna Carta and women in the age of Magna Carta.
-Louise held a workshop for the Canterbury City Tourist Guides to help inform their tours of the city for the Magna Carta Family Trail Day and she was involved in a Magna Carta workshop at Canterbury Cathedral Archives and Library with SkillNet, an organisation for people with and without learning difficulties.
-This formed part of their 'Great Citizens Course, 2015'.
-In collaboration with Canterbury Christ Church University's Outreach Team, Louise also produced teaching resources on Magna Carta for schools, which were distributed across Kent.
+Louise was actively involved in the city of Canterbury's celebrations to mark the 800th anniversary of Magna Carta in 2015, assisting the curators of the 'Canterbury in the Age of Magna Carta' exhibition at the Beaney (51,010 visitors) and of the touring HLF-funded 'Magna Carta Rediscovered' exhibition (30,480 visitors).
+She served on the national Magna Carta Academic and Education Sub-Commmitee for Magna Carta 800, and delivered numerous talks across Kent and England on Magna Carta and women in the age of Magna Carta.
+In collaboration with Canterbury Christ Church University's Outreach Team, Louise produced Key Stage 3 teaching resources on Magna Carta, around 2,000 of which were distributed to 45 schools across Kent.

 Teaching and subject expertise

 Louise is a Senior Fellow of the Higher Education Academy.
-She contributes to undergraduate modules on the Angevin kings and queens, and medieval women.
-She is particularly interested in medieval queenship and in the lives of royal and aristocratic ladies.
+She teaches undergraduate modules on Angevin England (including the reigns of Henry II, Richard I and John), and medieval women.
+She also teaches a Master's module on the reigns of King Henry III and King Edward I. She is particularly interested in medieval queenship and in the lives of royal and aristocratic ladies.
 She has also recently turned her attention to women and chivalry, considering how far chivalry was gendered in the Middle Ages.
 She has written two chapters - one on 'Gendered Chivalry' and another on 'The Chivalric Woman' for two forthcoming edited collections.

 - 2017, contributor to 'In Our Time' with Melvyn Bragg, Dr Thomas Asbridge and Professor Stephen Church, BBC Radio 4 (4 May 2017, 'The Battle of Lincoln, 1217', http://www.bbc.co.uk/programmes/b08njv60)